colobot/colobot/CONTRIBUTING.md

 So you want to contribute to Colobot: Gold Edition?
 That's awesome!
 Before you start, read this page, it contains a lot of useful information on how to do so.

 ## General information
 Before you start, read more about technical details of the project.
-They can be found on the [dev wiki](http://colobot.info/wiki/dev) and in our [Game Design Document](http://krzysh.pl:3000/project/545e90d99e8bceed2284797e)
+They can be found on the [dev wiki](http://colobot.info/wiki/dev) and in our [Game Design Document](http://compiled.colobot.info/jenkins/job/colobot-gold-gdd/lastSuccessfulBuild/artifact/Colobot_Gold_Edition-Game_Design_Document.pdf) ([live editor](http://krzysh.pl:3000/project/545e90d99e8bceed2284797e))

 ## Before you start coding
 * If you want to fix a bug, please first check the related [issue on GitHub's bug tracker](https://github.com/colobot/colobot/issues).
 If there isn't one, make it.